 Edit

 Duss Group

-Assembly mechanisms of protein-RNA complexes at the single-molecule level
+Assembly mechanisms and function of protein-RNA complexes at the single-molecule level

-The Duss group uses single-molecule fluorescence microscopy in combination with integrative structural biological and biochemical approaches to understand how protein-RNA complexes are assembled and work as macromolecular machines, providing new opportunities to fight diseases and to create new functional molecular assemblies.
+The Duss group uses single-molecule methods in combination with integrative structural biological and biochemical approaches to understand how protein-RNA complexes are assembled and how macromolecular machines cooperate with each other, providing new opportunities to fight diseases and to create new functional molecular assemblies.

+Edit